casbakke/comp-4960-team-2/README.md

 2. Place it at: `iOS/LostAndFound/LostAndFound/GoogleService-Info.plist`

 **Backend:**
+1. Create .env file.
+2. Download the `serviceAccountKey.json` file from Firebase Console.
+3. Place it at:  `lostandfound/backend/.env`(no quotes in .env file).

+**Frontend:**
 1. Download the `serviceAccountKey.json` file from Firebase Console
-2. Place it at: `lostandfound/frontend/src/firebaseClient.js` and `lostandfound/backend/.env`(no quotes in .env file)
+2. Place it at: `lostandfound/frontend/src/firebaseClient.js`.

 ### iOS
 ```bash